matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 many things will change.
 Mainly our ability to measure our impact, not just count how many people got cards, but how many people used it.

-<strong>Anne:</strong> Are you also active in other cities besides Hamburg?
+**Anne:** Are you also active in other cities besides Hamburg?

-<strong>Inbar:</strong> Not really.
-I've been to a few demos and events in other
-cities, but my main focus is here in Hamburg.
+**Inbar:** Not really.
+I've been to a few demos and events in other cities, but my main focus is here in Hamburg.
 As our group is connected with many other groups, like in Bremen and Hannover, we did some demos there as well.

-<strong>Anne:</strong> What should every vegan do to make veganism more popular?
+**Anne:** What should every vegan do to make veganism more popular?

 ### "All vegans should be active"

-<strong>Inbar:</strong> I don't know if "popular" is the right term here, but we
-need more animal rights activists.
+**Inbar:** I don't know if "popular" is the right term here, but we need more animal rights activists.
 Even here in Hamburg, where we have a relatively big group, and I cannot complain about not having enough volunteers.
 Even here we are always talking about how important it is for us to encourage and inspire vegans to become active.
 Just like every vegan is regretting not going vegan earlier, every vegan activist is regretting not going active earlier, and we make sure to tell that to the vegans we meet.
 We do believe that the more we are, the more people we can reach.
 We need to be massive, if we want our impact to be massive.

 So let me use this interview to call every non-active vegan out there: Go out and do something!
 Find the activism that resonates with you!
 Preferably our demos (smiles).
 Do it.
 The animals need us!
 Many of us!

-<strong>Anne:</strong> Someone tells you that they would like to be vegan for
-life, but they don't think they can do it and/or they keep on pretending, that they don't like vegan food.
+**Anne:** Someone tells you that they would like to be vegan for life, but they don't think they can do it and/or they keep on pretending, that they don't like vegan food.
 How do you convince him⋆her?

-<strong>Inbar:</strong> Listen, if someone puts the taste of vegan food as a
-reason not to go vegan then this person is not ready for life of compassion and love.
+**Inbar:** Listen, if someone puts the taste of vegan food as a reason not to go vegan then this person is not ready for life of compassion and love.
 Veganism isn't just about what you eat.
 It is the way we live, life that exclude animal suffering.
 There is a victim in the picture, so our taste buds aren't really a factor here.

 ### "Vegan food is based on food basics"